Two decades ago, I studied for my Post-Graduate Diploma in Marketing. It was HARD!

 The Chartered Institute of Marketing (CIM) curriculum was thorough, and the assessments and exams were the hardest I'd ever come across.
 It quickly became clear why the CIM is recognised throughout the world for its high-quality training and standards.

 So, having studied Marketing intensely and worked in the field for more than 25 years, I can see why so many new entrepreneurs and small business owners get themselves in a pickle over the conundrum of how to market their business.
-But on that scale, marketing your business can be very simple.
+But on that scale, marketing your small business can be very simple.

 The Principles of Effective Small Business Marketing